Riku Sjöroos

-Riku Sjöroos (born 10 March 1995) is a Finnish professional footballer who plays as a winger for IFK Mariehamn.
+Riku Sjöroos (born 10 March 1995) is a Finnish footballer who plays as a winger for Peimari United in Kolmonen.

 Career

 Sjöroos signed with IFK Mariehamn for the 2019 season.
 He returned to IFK Mariehamn for the 2022 season on 19 January 2022.

+On 4 April 2024, Sjöroos returned to his hometown Turku after signing with his former club Turun Palloseura (TPS) on a one-year deal.